3nws/beako-bot/README.md

 ### TODOS

-- Fix: Poll and clean commands (fetch_message()), osu menu switching for recent and best scores
+- Fix: osu menu switching for recent and best scores
 - Add more osu! functionality
 - Make the results prettier, they look awful
 - Add tracking for animes as well